CjSong97/tutorial-v2/content/smalljava.md

 ---

 # SmallJava
-As Fowler strongly suggests in his book on DSLs, it is always better to start developing DSLs with a semantic model or grammar in mind.
+As Martin Fowler strongly suggests in his book on DSLs, it is always better to start developing DSLs with a semantic model or grammar in mind.
 We will be using a subsection of Java's capabilities and call this smaller language SmallJava to demonstrate both Xtext as well as the Avaloq DDK.

 This language will not be a complete language and is a simplified version of Java.